 The perceived difficulty of chemistry often arises in connection to abstract content or as a result of tacking all three levels at once.

 A scientist can operate within all these levels.
-He can seamlessly transition and establish connections between them.
+They can seamlessly transition and establish connections between them.

 Introducing chemistry to novices, it is often recommended to start at the macro level.
 Afterward, it becomes a matter of gradually and carefully introducing the micro and symbolic.